 By advancing to leadership in nursing, you’ll find more freedom, and you’ll be empowered to affect change in the workplace.
 Pursuing a nursing specialty through a graduate-level nursing degree could be your pathway to leadership.

 Nurse leaders advocate for change in the profession and help to implement processes to improve both job quality and patient care.
 By earning a master’s or doctoral degree, you can be the change for worklife balance in the nursing profession.

 Which Online Degree Program is Right for You?

 Master of Science in Nursing (MSN)

 MSN-prepared nurses define their own career paths as leaders providing care and training at advanced levels.
-Program tracks include Family Nurse Practitioner, Nurse Educator, Psychiatric Mental Health, and Adult Gerontology Acute Care.
+Program tracks include Family Nurse Practitioner, Nurse Educator, and Psychiatric Mental Health.

 For practicing nurses, becoming an FNP means more autonomy and less demanding hours.
 Other nursing roles such as nurse educator or nurse practitioner in a specialized field allow for a focused career.
 These aspects can lead to improved worklife balance in time management, simplifying life, and clarifying your purpose.

 DNPs are shaping the future of health care through quality improvement and advocacy on a systems level.
 Program tracks include BSN to DNP – Family Nurse Practitioner, BSN to DNP – Nurse Educator and post-master’s DNP (MSN to DNP).
 A DNP can be completed in as little as two more semesters than earning an MSN.